ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 Remote Attestation Procedures (RATS {{-rats}}) for the conveyance of RATS Conceptual Messages.

-This specification does not change {{-cwt}}: A true CWT does not make use of the tag allocated here; the UCCS tag is an alternative to using COSE protection and a CWT tag.
+This specification does not change {{-cwt}}: An actual RFC 8392 CWT does not make use of the tag allocated here; the UCCS tag is an alternative to using COSE protection and a CWT tag.
 Consequently, within the well-defined scope of a secure channel, it